yifso/nteract/docs/groups/components-group.md

 > NOTE: Styling support for @nteract/stateful-component is in-progress.

 In nteract, stateful components are unstyled by default.
-This helps for you to configure your experience to your own preferences.
+This gives you the ability to configure your UI experience to your own preferences.

 Style stateful components using either CSS-in-JS modules like styled-components or via stylesheets.